-Rent tax on export is payable by individuals and legal entities exporting crude oil and crude petroleum products falling under position 2709 00 in the Unified Foreign Trade Goods Classification of the EEU (except for certain categories of subsoil users) and coal.
+Rent tax on export is payable by individuals and legal entities exporting crude oil and crude petroleum products falling under position 2709 00 in the Unified Foreign Trade Goods Classification of the EEU (except for certain categories of subsoil users).

-With limited exceptions, the tax base for the purpose of rent tax on export is the volume of exported crude oil, crude petroleum products and coal.
+With limited exceptions, the tax base for the purpose of rent tax on export is the volume of exported crude oil and crude petroleum products.

 The rates of rent tax on export of crude oil and crude petroleum products are determined by the Tax Code and depend on the world prices of crude oil and crude petroleum products per barrel: the higher the price the higher is the rate.
 The minimum rate is 0% and the maximum rate is 32%.
-The rate of rent tax on exports of coal is 4.7%.